mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 The most popular web frameworks are Django and Ruby on Rails.
-Rails is currently more popular for building websites, but Django has few clear benefits for our streaming strangler fig pattern use case.
+Rails is currently more popular for building websites, but Django has few clear benefits for our Streaming Strangler Fig pattern use case.

 Django is based on the Python, while Rails uses Ruby.
 Python has very high market share in data manipulation tasks in general, and data science in